Lion (band): Early recordings

-In 1984 the group made its debut with "Love Is A Lie", a song on the Friday the 13th: The Final Chapter soundtrack.
+In 1984, the group made its debut with "Love Is a Lie", a song on the Friday the 13th: The Final Chapter soundtrack.
 In 1985, Lion returned with Power Love, a six-song EP released only in Japan.
 (It was re-issued on CD in 1992 along with Mark Edwards' 1985 Code of Honor solo EP.)

-After recording the title for the Transformers animated film, they signed to Scotti Brothers and released their first album, 1987's Dangerous Attraction.
-Their next record, Trouble in Angel City, was released on the Grand Slamm label in 1989.
+After recording the theme song for the Transformers animated film, they signed to Scotti Brothers and released their first album, Dangerous Attraction (1987).
+Their next record, Trouble in Angel City (1989), was released on the Grand Slamm label.
 It contained re-recordings of the Power Love EP songs, a cover of the Slade song "Lock Up Your Daughters", and several new tracks.

 Break-up

 In September of that year, Edwards suffered a broken neck after falling off a cliff while competing in a motorcycle race.
 Lion disbanded a month later.

 Swan and Aldrich later teamed up with the band Bad Moon Rising along with former Hericane Alice members Jackie Ramos and Ian Mayo.
 Aldrich also recorded with Hurricane, House of Lords, Burning Rain, Dio and Whitesnake.
 Jerry Best later re-appeared in Freak of Nature, featuring former White Lion vocalist Mike Tramp; he also briefly toured with Dio in the late 1990s.